YaleDHLab/dhlab-site/_events/2018-11-09-python-working-group.md

 No previous Python experience is required; all levels of programming experience are welcome.

-This group meets on Fridays.
+This group meets on Fridays and will be switching to a 3:00-4:00 p.m. timeslot starting August 30.